-CE-marked products, which have been imported into GB under contract before 11pm on 31st December 2024, are considered to be ‘placed on the GB market’.
+CE-marked products, which have been imported into GB under contract, are considered to be ‘placed on the GB market’.
 Therefore, these products do not need to undergo any re-testing, re-certification or re-labelling to meet UKCA requirements.

 Products imported for further manufacture